 - Caller ID: Change your caller ID to show your business name and phone number before you place an outgoing call.
 This helps you relate to the local area of the person you are calling.

 One more thing you should consider is security.
-It might be tempting to go with the lowest-cost provider, but a safer option is a vendor that offers end-to-end encryption for your deployed office phones.
+It might be tempting to go with the lowest-cost provider, but a safer option is a vendor that offers the best support and security for multi-line office phones.